 - Not tolerating acts of aggression

-- Recognising the needs and abilities of the bowlers, avoiding too much training or competitions and not pushing them against their will
+- Recognising the needs and abilities of the bowlers, avoiding too much training or competitions

 - Giving positive and constructive feedback rather than negative criticism

-- Working to Bowls Panel guidance on physical contact, where children and carers are always consulted and their agreement gained before any contact
+- Working to Bowls Panel guidance on physical contact, where children and carers are always

 - Keeping up-to-date with technical skills, qualifications and insurance in sport